CumulusNetworks/docs/content/cumulus-linux-54/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Basic-Configuration.md

 {{< /tab >}}
 {{< tab "Linux and vtysh Commands ">}}

-1. Configure VXLAN Interfaces.
-Edit the `/etc/network/interfaces` file to create the VXLAN interfaces, attach them to a bridge, map the VLANs to the VNIs, and set the VXLAN local tunnel IP address.
-The example below creates two VXLAN interfaces (vni10 and vni20), maps VLAN 10 to vni10 and VLAN 20 to vni20, and sets the VXLAN local tunnel IP address to 10.10.10.10.
+1. Edit the `/etc/network/interfaces` file to create a single VXLAN device, attach it to a bridge, map the VLANs to the VNIs, and set the VXLAN local tunnel IP address.
+The example below creates a single VXLAN interface (vxlan0), maps VLAN 10 to vni10 and VLAN 20 to vni20, and sets the VXLAN local tunnel IP address to 10.10.10.10.

    ```
    cumulus@leaf01:~$ sudo nano /etc/network/interfaces